greetgo/greetgo.depinject/doc_eng/concept.md

   Bins refer to each other via `BeanGetter`.

 Using depinject in combination with inheritance, you can very flexibly configure the internal infrastructure of the project.
-As depinject creates instances of beans only as necessary, then you can put hundreds of thousands beans in a bean-container and the system will run no slower than several beans.
+As depinject creates instances of beans only as necessary, then you can put hundreds of thousands beans in a bean container and the system will run no slower than several beans.

 In depinject, even loading a bean class occurs as needed.